gitbra/pwic/README.md

 - Local storage of the uploaded files and SQLite database
 - Possible deployment with command lines
 - Critical administration not available online
-- Support for HTTP and HTTPS
+- Support for HTTP, HTTPS and reverse proxy
 - Unicode content and URL
 - HTTP logging
 - IP filtering